 Approval was also issued to Play’n GO, allowing the gaming supplier to provide its portfolio to provincially regulated operators.

-March 14 — Bragg Gaming, Gaming Realms receive supplier license from AGCO.
+March 14 — Bragg Gaming, Gaming Realms receive supplier agreement from AGCO.
 Tiidal Gaming announces intent to enter Ontario

 AGCO has granted supplier registration to Toronto-listed content provider Bragg Gaming Group.
 The approval allows Bragg to launch its content and services in Ontario when the market opens.

-Joining Bragg, Gaming Realms also received its supplier license to offer games to Ontarian players ahead of the province’s launch.
+Joining Bragg, Gaming Realms also received its supplier agreement to offer games to Ontarian players ahead of the province’s launch.

 Furthermore, Tiidal Gaming Group Corp. announced its subsidiary, Tiidal Gaming Canada Inc., has applied to the AGCO to obtain supplier registration.